-The Approval by an identified person of the adequacy of documented information prior to issue.
+The approval by a competent person of the adequacy of documented information prior to issue.

-5 Back Weigh Systems
+6. Back Weigh Systems

 Constituent weighing systems where the weigh hoppers remain permanently charged and the required weight is determined by the reduction in weight of the contents of the hopper.